Skip to main content

 participated in the organization’s first plenary panel, on which rising stars and senior scholars discuss major issues in the field, during this year's conference which took place March 13-14.
 ATTW rising stars are faculty members who are considered among the best in the field.

 The Association of Teachers of Technical Writing was formed to encourage dialogue among teachers of technical communication and to develop technical communication as an academic discipline.
-ATTW today has approximately 1,000 members that includes both graduate and undergraduate students of
+ATTW today has approximately 1,000 members that includes both graduate and undergraduate students of technical

 By Amy Jones-Timoney and Kody Kiser